grettke/help/help.md

 -   `C-c C-b`: Eval the buffer
 -   `C-c M-b`: Eval the buffer and jump to the console
 -   You can do all this stuff from transcript files, too.
-    -   My thought is that I never, ever will and if I do need to, I'm looking up the commands again as I don't want to make a habit of doing that kind of thing (running old transcripts).
+    -   My thought is that I never, ever will and if I do need to, I&rsquo;m looking up the commands again as I don&rsquo;t want to make a habit of doing that kind of thing (running old transcripts).

 Editing objects and functions: